Ella Cinders (film)

 Ella Cinders is a 1926 American silent comedy film directed by Alfred E. Green, starring Colleen Moore, produced by her husband John McCormick, and featuring Moore's recurring co-star (five films in three years), Lloyd Hughes.
 The film is based on the syndicated comic strip of the same name by William M. Conselman and Charles Plumb, which in turn was based upon the millennia-old folk tale of Cinderella.

 In 2013, Ella Cinders was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 The film has entered the public domain in the United States.

 Plot

-In the house of her late father in the town of Roseville, Ella Cinders works for her shrewish stepmother, Ma, and two stepsisters, Prissy Pill and Lotta Pill, who are beloved in the town but abusive toward Ella.
+In the house of her late father in the town of Roseville, Ella Cinders works for her shrewish stepmother, Myrtle "Ma" Cinders, and two stepsisters, Prissy Pill and Lotta Pill, who are beloved in the town but abusive toward Ella.
 She finds support from the local iceman, Waite Lifter.
 The Gem Film Company has a contest in which the winner gets an all-expense-paid trip to Hollywood and a film role.
 Stealing an acting book from Lotta, she works on facial expressions.
 A photograph is needed to enter, so Ella spends three nights babysitting to raise $3 for the photo session.